Milford Haven: Architecture

 Architecture in Milford Haven can be divided into roughly three broad periods of building.
 The number of buildings which pre-date the town's official foundation in 1790 are scarce.
-These include the Medieval Priory, and a 12th-century 'beacon chapel'.
+These include the medieval priory, and a 12th-century 'beacon chapel'.

-The initial phase of construction from the late 18th century is located in the area central to the town, the three parallel streets of Hamilton Terrace, Charles Street And Robert Street.
+The initial phase of building from the late 18th century is in the area central to the town, the three parallel streets of Hamilton Terrace, Charles Street And Robert Street.
 Three-storey Georgian domestic and commercial properties are set along the northern side of the main road through the town, and overlook the harbour and waterway.

 By the late 19th century, the land directly above this central area was being developed.
 To house the growing population, rows of terrace houses were built, which slowly encompassed the area north up to Marble Hall Road, and east to Pill, examples including Shakespeare Avenue and Starbuck Road.
 The Great North Road took a northerly route which sliced this new district in two.
 Suburban owner-occupied detached and semi-detached properties grew up on land overlooking the waterway and along the course of Steynton Road.
 Around the start of the 20th century, there was a recognized need to provide accommodation to poorer families.
-As a result, much former agricultural land was bought, and new Council Housing was built.
+As a result, much former agricultural land was bought, and new council housing was built.
 These were frequently in large estates of houses, such as Howarth Close, Haven Drive and The Glebelands Estate.
 They transformed previously rural areas into an urban landscape, and considerably increased Milford's area of housing.
 Council estates were built throughout the 20th century, one of the most recent and largest examples being The Mount Estate, which has been the scene of a number of anti-social incidents.